Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Naples settlement site to the Earth map, along with predefined territory for it.
 - Added the Aemilian Way and Appian Way route terrain features to the Earth map.
+- Fixed an issue which caused a freeze when starting a dungeon map.

+* Quests
+- Fixed an issue which caused the minimap to not be updated properly for shared vision (if applicable) at the start of legacy quests.

 * Terrain
 - The dry grass and semi-dry grass transition graphics have been updated.